 A.0 General

-This informative annex provides guidelines for network functions like the UPF, which needs to determine PDU Set information, as described in TS 23.501 [X], Clause 5.37.5.
+This informative annex provides guidelines for network functions like the UPF, which needs to determine PDU Set information, as described in TS 23.501 [21], Clause 5.37.5.
 The network function is typically provisioned with at least the Service Data Flow Filter to identify the Service Data Flow, and optionally additional information about the presence of RTP header extensions according to IETF RFC 8285 [11], the used RTP Payload Type, the used RTP Payload Format and other information.

 When the RTP sender multiplexes RTP data and control packets onto the same Service Data Flow using a single port, the RTP Sender should implement the Payload Type separation according to IETF RFC 5761, Clause 4 [10] and the network function should separate RTP data from RTCP data accordingly.